DDNetPP/server-bots/README.md

 Have a well defined api for server side teeworlds bots:
 - It should be easy to setup (less than 10 lines of code in mostly one place).
 - It should be highly portable and work in basically any teeworlds or ddnet code base.
+- It should be highly debuggable via logging.
-- It should be highly debuggable.
+- It should be highly debuggable via visual feedback (api for drawing text and lines at coordinates)
 - It should be stable.
 As in versioned and old bots should still work in 10 years.
 - It should be blazingly fast in production.
 - It should be coverable by 100% unit tests.